Jorge-Mario-18/MLS-STATS-APP/README.md

 # MLS-STATS-APP

-This is my latests project using the Streamlit framework.
+This is my latest project using the Streamlit framework.
 I created a dashboard showing various stats from Major League Soccer.
 I scraped the MLS Data from Sports-Reference.com to get the latest tables using beautifulsoup.
 I then used plotly express to create different visualizations showing both xG, Goal Difference, and Goals scored.
 I experimented with different libraries such as Seaborn, Matplotlib, and Plotly.
 These libraries have there own advantages and disadvantages and I've had most of my